-This light comes on when you turn the ignition key to START to verify that the indicator bulb is working.
-If the light stays on or comes on after you have released the parking brake fully, have the hydraulic brake system serviced.
+This light illuminates when you turn the ignition key to START to verify that the indicator bulb is working.
+If the light stays on or illuminates after you have released the parking brake fully, have the hydraulic brake system serviced.